PlatformLab/NanoLog/README.md

 How it achieves this insane performance is by extracting static log information at compile-time, only logging the dynamic components in runtime hotpath, and deferring formatting to an offline process.
 This basically shifts work out of the runtime and into the compilation and post-execution phases.

-More information about the techniques used in this logging system can be found in the [NanoLog Paper published in the 2018 USENIX Annual Technical Conference](https://www.usenix.org/conference/atc18/presentation/yang-stephen).
+For more information about the techniques used in this logging system, please refer to either the [NanoLog Paper](https://www.usenix.org/conference/atc18/presentation/yang-stephen) published in the 2018 USENIX Annual Technical Conference or the original author's [doctoral thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/YangPhD.pdf).

 ## Performance